SDavisMedia/try-ninja-demo/readme.txt

 = Do I have to use Ninja Demo to use this plugin? =

 Yes.
-This plugin will not create the widget is Ninja Demo is not activated.
+This plugin will not create the widget if Ninja Demo is not activated.

 == Screenshots ==